 Frequently asked questions

-The cost to rent a boat in Fort Lauderdale starts at $89 per hour, depending on the amount of time that you would like to use the boat.
+The cost to rent a boat in Fort Lauderdale starts at $89 per hour.

 For those that want to rent a boat in Florida, Florida law requires individuals born on or after Jan.
 1, 1988 to complete an approved boating safety course and obtain a Boating Safety Education Identification Card issued by the FWC.